Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Deep Learning-based Data Hiding Techniques

 If a future model could combine these features; attention mechanisms to improve embedding, robustness against geometric attacks, host and watermark resolution controls, robustness controls, and handling worst-case distortions, it could result in a highly robust and adaptable framework.
 However, the added overhead of all these added features could be an issue in practice.

-Table 1 shows a summary of the deep watermarking models reviewed in the above section.
-It shows whether the embedding strategy operates in the spatial or frequency domain, the nature of the watermark embedding and extracting networks, whether the technique supports host resolution adaptability (so that any cover image resolution can be used) \textbf{(RA)}, and whether it includes controls for influencing the trade-off between imperceptibility and robustness \textbf{(RC)}.
-The remarks column describes any important information or novel contributions of the paper, and the App (application) column to denote either watermarking (W) or steganography (S).
-Although many frameworks can be used for both applications, we denote the main focus presented in each paper.
+Table~\ref{tab_summary_watermarking} shows a summary of the deep watermarking models reviewed in the above section.
+It shows whether the embedding strategy operates in the spatial or frequency domain, the nature of the watermark embedding and extracting networks, whether the technique supports host resolution adaptability (so that any cover image resolution can be used), and whether it includes controls for influencing the trade-off between imperceptibility and robustness.
+The remarks column describes any important information or novel contributions of the paper.